haohcraft/redux-boilerplate/README.md

 - What technical debt would you pay if you had one more iteration?
+    1. Unite tests for the middleware, reducer and components
-    1. UI part, add features like sharing/copying gif url on each giphy component
+    2. UI part, add features like sharing/copying gif url on each giphy component
-    2. The current API layer does not handle the pagination correctly
+    3. The current API layer does not handle the pagination correctly
-    3. Need a cache layer to store the recent searched query on the browser side
+    4. Need a cache layer to store the recent searched query on the browser side